-Is there a link between postpartum depression and the 'love hormone'?May 10th, 2013 in Psychology & Psychiatry /
+Is there a link between postpartum depression and the 'love hormone'?May 10, 2013 in Medicine & Health / Psychology & Psychiatry

 UNC researchers are launching a 5-year study aimed at understanding the role of oxytocin in postpartum depression and bonding between mothers and babies.